 We all have things that we are not proud of.

 We’ve done things based on the information that we have.
-Sometimes the things we’ve done were out of ignorance or making sure a need met.
+Sometimes the things we’ve done were out of ignorance or to make sure a need was met.
 And this makes things worst.

 This is where you should start today

 So you may be thinking that Kimberly shared some great stuff, but you have no idea where to start with the 4 cups for self-care.

 “I want you to look at where you have the greatest need.
 So if you were to take those four cups and you give them a scale of one to 10 ask yourself, you know, where are you at in each one of those?
 And then the one that is the lowest is the one you need to focus on.
 And I say that because it’s probably the one you’re pouring from the most and that’s why it’s the lowest.
 So we need to get that one filled up.”